edrdo/dbdia/README.md

 ## Examples

-Check the __examples__ directory in this repository.
+Check the __examples__ directory in this repository or in the dbdia release archive.

-The examples can be tested in the Colab notebook, and you may also find them in the dbdia release archive.
+The examples can be also be tested directly in the Colab notebook.

 ![Example ER model](/examples/SocialNetwork2_er.svg)
 ![Example Schema](/examples/SocialNetwork2_sch.svg)